Skip to main content

 This journey is about understanding the intricate communication network within your endocrine system.
 The conversation surrounding PCOS treatment is evolving, moving toward approaches that address the foundational metabolic imbalances at the core of the condition.
 At the heart of this shift is a molecule called inositol, a substance your body produces naturally, which plays a vital role in how your cells respond to hormonal signals.

-Conventional treatments, such as and metformin, have long been the standard of care.
+Conventional treatments, such as oral contraceptives and metformin, have long been the standard of care.
 Oral contraceptives work by supplying a steady stream of synthetic hormones to regulate the menstrual cycle and suppress the overproduction of androgens, the hormones responsible for symptoms like acne and unwanted hair growth.

 Metformin, a medication primarily used for type 2 diabetes, targets insulin resistance, a key feature in many individuals with PCOS.
 It helps the body use insulin more effectively, which can, in turn, help normalize metabolic function and reduce androgen levels.
 These therapies are effective for managing symptoms.
 They operate by intervening in the body’s hormonal and metabolic pathways to create a more balanced state.